KiyoshiMu/Survival-Analysis-by-Breast-Cancer-Slides/README.md

     parse.add_argument('i', help='the path of directory that saves imgs for cases') parse.add_argument('o', help='the path for output')
     parse.add_argument('-n', default='outcome', help='the name of .pkl file')
+    parse.add_argument('-m', default='train', help='the working mode, if you want to use the prediction mode, just type "val"')
 ```

 ## 3 Progress